anavarre/drucker/README.md

 **This is a WIP (Work In Progress).
 Use at your own risk.**

 _drucker_ is a [Docker](https://www.docker.com/)-based [Drupal](https://www.drupal.org) stack managed by [Ansible](https://www.ansible.com/) for orchestration.
-It automates creating [Debian]() containers on which it will deploy a common PHP/MySQL web stack to run Drupal applications.
+It automates creating [Debian]() containers on which it will deploy a common web stack to run Drupal applications.

-Currently, _drucker_ runs on one container to rule them all.
+**Currently, _drucker_ runs on one container to rule them all**.
 The plan is to make it a truly service-based suite of containers, to isolate MySQL from multiple Apache/PHP web nodes, have a distributed network filesystem, but also reverse proxy (Varnish) and Load-Balancing (nginx) capabilities.

 ## Requirements